 Brown rice is one of the world’s healthiest foods.
-Only the hard, inedible hull is removed from brown rice, leaving the bran and fatty acids that are essential for helping you achieve optimal health.
+Isn’t that amazing to hear?!
+Because only the hard, inedible hull is removed from brown rice, the bran and fatty acids are left intact and these are essential elements for helping you achieve optimal health.

 Rice has the following nutritional benefits:

 Rice supplies half of the daily calories for half of the world’s population.
 In fact, in some parts of the world, the words, “to eat”, literally mean, “to eat rice”.

 When brown rice is milled and polished to produce white kernels, 67% of vitamin B3, 80% of vitamin B1, 90% of vitamin B6, half of the manganese, half of the phosphorus, 60% of the iron, and all of the dietary fibre and essential fatty acids are removed.